 Stephen Quinn has been writing about wine since March 2010, after researching the topic (a fancy term for drinking) while working as a journalist for almost four decades.
-Dr Quinn writes a weekly wine column published in four English-language daily newspapers and a blog in five countries in Asia, and (soon) a wine blog in the Netherlands.
+Dr Quinn writes a weekly wine column published in four English-language daily newspapers and a blog in five countries in Asia, and a wine blog in the Netherlands.
+The wine column reaches a potential audience of almost 3 million people.

 He also contributes to a range of wine magazines.

-The wine column reaches a potential audience of almost 3 million people.
-The magazines he contributes to include Meininger’s Wine Business International (Germany), Epicure (Singapore), the drinks business (UK) and Sommelier India.
-Examples of recent magazine articles can be found as pdf files elsewhere on this blog at Magazine PDFs.
+These include Meininger’s Wine Business International (Germany), Epicure (Singapore), the drinks business (UK) and Sommelier India.
+Examples of magazine articles can be found as pdf files at Magazine PDFs.
 Copies of the newspaper column can be found each week elsewhere on this site.
 The wine column goes to these English-language daily newspapers and their online sites:

-Dr Quinn had a weekly wine column in the English-language China Daily from March 2010 until March 2012, and continues to contribute articles to that newspaper.
-Examples of Quinn’s China columns can be found in this blog archive from 2010-2012.
+Stephen Quinn had a weekly wine column in the English-language China Daily from March 2010 until March 2012, and continues to contribute to that newspaper.
+Examples of Dr Quinn’s China columns can be found in this blog archive from 2010-2012.
 Dr Quinn has made videos (with only an iPhone) for DecanterChina.com.
 Details are available here.
 Examples of his videos, all made with only an iPhone, can be found here.

-Academic bio: Professor Stephen Quinn is a part-time professor of mobile journalism (mojo) at Kristiania University College in Norway.
-The rest of the time he runs MOJO Media Insights, a digital consulting company based in Brighton in the United Kingdom.
+Professor Stephen Quinn is a professor of mobile journalism (mojo) at Kristiania University in Norway.
+He also runs MOJO Media Insights, a digital consulting company based in Brighton in the United Kingdom.
 The company helps media companies embrace digital possibilities and make money by repurposing existing content.
 It also trains people to make videos using only an iOS device.
 He also shows people how to make interactive books using Apple’s iBooks Author software.
 Videos included in those books are made with an iOS device.

 Dr Quinn has published 24 print books and four digital books.
 The most recent print book was MOJO: The Mobile Journalism Handbook (Boston: Focal Press), co-written with Dr Ivo Burum, which appeared in September 2015.
 Find it at Amazon here.
-Other recent books include Volume 3 of Asia’s Media Innovators, which appeared in August 2013.
+Other relevant books include Volume 3 of Asia’s Media Innovators, which appeared in August 2013.
 Volume 1 (co-written with Werner vom Busch) was published in 2008 and Volume 2 (co-written with Professor Kim Kierans) in 2011.
-Funding Journalism in the Digital Age (co-written with Jeff Kaye) was published in 2010 and the third edition of MOJO: Mobile Journalism in the Asian Region (Adenauer: Singapore) appeared in 2012.
+Funding Journalism in the Digital Age (co-written with Jeff Kaye) appeared in 2010 and the third edition of MOJO: Mobile Journalism in the Asian Region (Adenauer: Singapore) in 2012.
 Do note that this last book is quite dated.